UoB-COMSM0110/2024-group-18/README.md

   <i>Figure 5: User Story 3</i>
 </p>

+- As a casual gamer, I want a game that is straightforward to control, allowing me to enjoy the game immediately without a steep learning curve.
+- As a puzzle enthusiast, I want a game that gives me an "aha" moment, and rewards my ability to think through a problem.
+- As a competitive gamer, I want a platformer game with complex time travel puzzles and challenges that require precise timing and strategy, offering me a satisfying depth of gameplay.
+- As a disabled gamer, I want to play games primarily using webcam-based controls, so I can enjoy the same gaming experience as others without the need for traditional input methods.
+- As a student with limited gaming time, I want a game with short levels.
+- As a commuter, I want a platformer game that provides offline playability, and can be played with one hand when I am traveling.
+- As a player seeking variety, I want a game that offers different eras and environments to explore through its time travel theme, each with unique obstacles and aesthetics.
+- As a technology enthusiast, I want a game that leverages modern technology like webcam interaction not just for accessibility, but also to create immersive, novel gameplay experiences.

 ### Use-Cases Breakdown
-Having established a 'Casual Gamer' focus, we understood early on in the game development process the difficulties when making a game to a large group of customers.
-Therefore, we used the Use-Case Diagram and Specification model as a guide to create a dual mode gameplay system that includes an accessibility mode in order to increase our reach and provide additional features.
-While the game uses standard keyboard controls in Non-Accessibility Mode, it makes use of **Camera Detection technology** in Accesibility Mode to let players with disadvantages to control the game with head motions.
+As our user stories include casual gamers, we understood early on in the game development process the difficulties when making a game for a large group of customers.
+Therefore, we used a Use-Case Diagram as a guide to inspire the creation of a dual mode gameplay system with an accessibility mode.
+While the game uses standard keyboard controls in Non-Accessibility Mode, it makes use of **Machine Vision** in Accesibility Mode to let players with disadvantages to control the game with head motions.
 This innovation is in line with our commitment to diversity and improves accessibility for those with limited mobility.

-Both modes, which have different interaction methods but comparable goals and obstacles, are demonstrated below:
+Below is our initial interpretation of this, where we posited the idea that the accessibility mode would be made easier on other dimensions also.
+Eventually we moved away from this idea, as we felt that it was important to our disabled player user story that they were able to play the same game as their friends.
 <p align="center">
   <img src="Assets_For_ReadMe/newucdiag.png" width="75%">
   <br>